orangeandbronze/main-website/blogs/_posts/2018-01-24-how-not-to-use-java8-streams.md

 ```java
 .findFirst()
 ```
 We get the first value and also the **only** value that matches the user’s country.
-So if our user is from the US, we have the variable, unitedStates.
+So if our user is from the US, we have the variable, `unitedStates`.

 ## Fourth line: